San Francisco 49ers vs. Houston Texans NFL Week 17 Odds, Plays and Insights for January 2, 2022

 - Houston has seven wins against the spread in 15 games this season.

-- So far this year, the Texans have been installed as underdogs by a 12.5-point margin or more five times and are 3-2 ATS in those games.
+- So far this season, the Texans have been installed as underdogs by a 12.5-point margin or more five times and are 3-2 ATS in those matchups.

-- Houston's games this season have hit the over in 46.7% of its opportunities (seven times in 15 games with a set point total).
+- Houston's games this season have hit the over on seven of 15 set point totals (46.7%).

 - When Houston puts up more than 22.3 points, it is 3-0 against the spread and 3-0 overall.

-- Houston is 4-2 against the spread and 2-4 overall when the team picks up more than 318.9 yards.
+- In games that Houston churns out more than 318.9 yards, the team is 4-2 against the spread and 2-4 overall.

-- The Texans have turned the ball over 21 times this season, four more turnovers than the 49ers have forced (17).

 Home and road insights

-- San Francisco is 3-4 against the spread, and 3-4 overall, at home.
+- At home this season, San Francisco is 3-4 overall and 3-4 against the spread.

-- In four of seven home games this season, San Francisco has gone over the total.
+- San Francisco has hit the over in four of seven home games this year.

-- Houston is 2-5 overall, and 3-4 against the spread, in away games.
+- This year away from home, Houston is 3-4 against the spread and 2-5 overall.

-- In seven away games this year, Houston has hit the over twice.

 Powered by Data Skrive.